NYLON House Brings More Festival Fun To Coachella

 Party Report Card: NYLON House Brings More Festival Fun To Coachella

-Celebs and festivalgoers turned out for a night of dancing, makeup by e.l.f. and plenty of photo opps.
+Celebs and festival-goers turned out for a night of dancing and plenty of photo opps.

 Welcome to NYLON’s Party Report Card, where we give you the Who, What, Where, Why, and When on this week’s hottest parties — plus all the gossip you missed.
 It’s the inside scoop you need to feel like you were on the invite list.
 Sorry in advance for the FOMO.